persinammon4/capstone-snake-game/README.md

 # Capstone Snake Game

 The Snake game is a game world where a keyboard controlled snake attempts to eat food.
-Every time it eats food it grows longer one by one block, but if it turns in on itself and hits another part of its body it dies.
+Every time it eats food it grows longer by one block, but if it turns in on itself and hits another part of its body it dies.
 The original implementation set up a basic game loop including a Snake class, SDL library usage, and rendering of abstract objects.
-It runs infinitely unless the snake dies.
+It ran infinitely unless the snake dies.

 The extended implementation has the following features:
-- Multiple Game modes: new snake controlled by A* algorithm, with its own collision rules (user snake death if run into it, will not run into obstacles or use wraparound) and a score boost if the new snake is killed by the user snake hitting its last box (essentially eating it).
-Second mode is to insert obstacles into the grid in randomly selected locations.
+- Multiple Game modes: new AI snake controlled by A* algorithm, with its own collision rules (user snake death if run into it but if user snake hits its tail then a major score boost - "eating" it).
+Obstacle modes will place moving or stationary obstacles that will kill either type of snake if the snake runs into it.
 - Leaderboard with scores for all previous attempts written to `*.txt` files.
 I felt very uncomfortable leaving a plaintext file with data public on GitHub, so I implemented encryption with a symmetric key.
 Encryption is a mandatory feature.
 Used [Crypto++](https://github.com/weidai11/cryptopp).
+The DLL was preferred over the static library to avoid bloat.
-- Create a GUI with speed (frames per second) toggling, leaderboard option, original mode, obstacle mode, computer snake mode.
+- Initial GUI with speed (frames per second) toggling, leaderboard option, original mode, obstacle mode, computer snake mode.
+Game end GUI with option to add entry to leaderboard or play again.
 Used [Elements](https://cycfi.github.io/elements/) to do so.
+Originally tried Nuklear, but the Elements documentation made a world of difference!
+Kudos to the author!

 The project has in-line comments with reasoning behind implementation decisions.
 Details further down the README.

+It may not look like a lot, but huge additions were made to the original project!

 ## How to Run